40thieves/webpack-sentry-plugin/README.md

 - `organisation`: Sentry organisation to upload files to
 - `project`: Sentry project to upload files to
 - `apiKey`: Sentry api keys.
 See [Sentry docs](https://docs.sentry.io/clients/javascript/sourcemaps/#uploading-source-maps-to-sentry) for info on how to create one
 - `release`: Release name to attach source maps to.
-Can be string or function
+Can be string or function that returns a string

 ### Thanks